SouthPoleTelescope/spt_candl_forecasts/README.rst

     git clone https://github.com/SouthPoleTelescope/spt_candl_forecasts.git

 This will download the relevant data files.
+Note that you also need to install `candl <https://github.com/Lbalkenhol/candl>`_ in order to run the likelihoods, run ``pip install candl`` or see the repository for more detailed instructions.

 Available mock data
 --------------